Anesthesia Technology Practical Experience Pathway

 If you’re an anesthesia technician seeking certification as a technologist, Quincy College is now offering a continuing education course to prepare you for the national certification exam.

-The new 15-week, fully online program is designed to build on your professional experience and provide you with additional knowledge necessary to achieve the certification required to advance your career.
+The new Anesthesia Technology Practical Experience Pathway is a 15-week, fully online program designed to build on your professional experience and provide you with additional knowledge necessary to achieve the certification required to advance your career.

 There’s never been a better time to discover the value of a Quincy College education.